Skip to main content

 Once the new policy is ready to be served, the kubewarden-controller will register a ValidatingWebhookConfiguration object.

 The ClusterAdmissionPolicy status will be set to active once the Deployment is done for every PolicyServer instance.
-The ValidatingWebhookConfiguration can be shown with the following command:
+Show ValidatingWebhookConfiguration with the following command:

 kubectl get validatingwebhookconfigurations.admissionregistration.k8s.io -l kubewarden